q2ebanking/pytest-factory/README.md

 different RequestHandler classes at the test class or function level.

 ### pytest plugin
-pytest drives the tests and pytest-factory is a pytest plugin.
+pytest drives the tests and pytest-factory is a pytest plugin. see pytest_factory.framework.pytest

-in addition, extensions to pytest-factory are also pytest plugins and are loaded via conftest.py. this enables distributing commonly used factories within a development organization. see the tests for an example of such a plugin.

 ### what is a factory?
-a factory is a decorator that creates test doubles. the decorator modifies a pytest TestClass or test_method_or_function. these test doubles record inputs, can invoke a Callable to map inputs to outputs, and are all accessible from a pytest fixture called "store".
+a factory is a decorator that creates test doubles. the decorator modifies a pytest TestClass or test_method_or_function. these test doubles record inputs (TODO), can invoke a Callable to map inputs to outputs, and are all accessible from a pytest fixture called "store".

 #### decorators
-pytest-factory factories are decorators, which are executed during test collection to create the test doubles for the test being collected. these factories can be applied to test classes, methods and functions, enabling the user to make their test fixture code DRY.
+pytest-factory factories are decorators, which are executed during test collection to create the test doubles for the test being collected. these factories can be applied to test classes, methods and functions, enabling the user to make their test double code DRY.

 #### included factories
 pytest-factory comes with factories for:
-- http/smtp/ftp - test doubles for responses to outbound requests
+- http - test doubles for responses to outbound requests
+- smtp/ftp - TODO
 - mock_request - test double for inbound http request for a Tornado RequestHandler

 see pytest_factory.framework.factory.make_factory to create your own.